rolin49/upe-coding-challenge/README.md

 # Building and running

 Since the program is written in Python, no building is required.
-To run the program, type `make` into the command line while in the directory.
+To run the program, type 'make' into the command line while in the directory.